Mohammad0336/Paint_Application/README.md

 # Paint_Application
-A webpage that uses the canvas tag in html to create an application where the user can draw what they wish on a board
+A webpage that uses the canvas tag in html to create an application where the user can draw what they wish on a board.

 ## Project Information